 Usually, the cause is unknown.
 Pressure on the nerve can happen in several ways:

-- swelling of the lining of the flexor tendons called tenosynovitis
+- swelling of the lining of the flexor tendons (tenosynovitis)

-- joint dislocations, fractures, and arthritis can narrow the tunnel
+- fractures of the radius and arthritis can narrow the tunnel

 - keeping the wrist bent for long periods of time